ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 3.3 With kubectl , get the pods, pod logs, describe pod, go into pod shell.

-To check whether my pod running, i used:
+To check whether my pod running, I used:

 ```
 kubectl get pods